mzivic7/endcord/README.md

 Because of this, some apps may not connect, misbehave or even error.
 If that happen, disable RPC in config.
 Usually RPC app must be started after RPC server (endcord).
 More info about whats going on can be found in log, when endcord is in debug mode.

+### Forums
+Forums will load only the most recent posts (unarchived) and show them in chat buffer.
+Select post and `Enter` to open it, or `Alt+K` to open and join.
+Posts are treated same as threads in channel tree.
+If there are no posts in the forum (this will happen when switching to forum in never opened server), switch to some channel in the same server, (client must subscribe to some channel so discord can send thread list sync).

 ### Theming
 Custom theme path can be provided with `-c [PATH_TO_THEME]` flag or in `config.ini`.